 I’ve had to become comfortable being uncomfortable in my role as a leader.
 This means putting yourself out there to hear honest perspectives that might not match your own.

-It doesn’t necessarily mean you have to make changes, and sometimes as leaders we can’t, but your team members will feel valued and heard.
+It doesn’t necessarily mean you have to make changes—and sometimes as leaders we can’t—but at minimum your team members will feel valued and heard.
+If no action can be taken, commnicate why.

 Here’s an example: